se-edu/learningresources/contents/performance/PerformanceProfiling.md

 A performance profiler is a tool which collects data (such as function timings) about your program to identify the areas with performance issues, commonly used in code optimization.
-CPU sampling and instrumentation are the two most common types of performance profiling methods.
+There are two common types of performance profiling methods.

 * **CPU sampling**: Collects *samples* at fixed intervals, which provides an overview of your program's performance
 * **Instrumentation**: Collects detailed *elapsed timings* about your program